ajsmit/R_courses/content/workshops/quantecol/chapters/11-nMDS.md

 <img src="/workshops/quantecol/chapters/11-nMDS_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-### Questions
+### Assignment 7 Questions

-1. Using two unconstrained ordination techniques of your choice, analyse the mite data in the **vegan** package.
+> 1. Using two unconstrained ordination techniques of your choice, analyse the mite data in the **vegan** package.
 Provide a brief description and discussion of what you have found, and produce the R code.
+>
-2. Using two unconstrained ordination techniques of your choice (not already used in 1, above) analyse the dune data in the **vegan** package.
+> 2. Using two unconstrained ordination techniques of your choice (not already used in 1, above) analyse the dune data in the **vegan** package.
 Provide a brief description and discussion of what you have found, and produce the R code.

-Submit an R script wherein you provide answers to these questions by no later than 17:00 on Friday 23 July 2021.
+Submit a R script wherein you provide answers to Questions 1--2 by no later than 8:00 tomorrow.
+Label the script as follows: **`BCB743_<Name>_<Surname>_Assignment_7.R`**, e.g. **`BCB743_AJ_Smit_Assignment_7.R`**.